 Diatomaceous earth is highly effective on its own, but using it alongside other organic pest management strategies can yield even better results:

-Use Insecticidal Soap: Insecticidal soap can be used to soften and remove the hard shells of scale insects, making DE more effective in reaching and dehydrating them.
+Use Insecticidal Soap: Insecticidal soap with neem oil can be used to soften and remove the hard shells of scale insects, making DE more effective in reaching and dehydrating them.
 Apply insecticidal soap in a spray bottle before DE for maximum impact.

 Introduce Natural Predators: Beneficial insects such as ladybugs, lacewings, and parasitic wasps are natural predators of scale insects and even the soft scale.
 Introducing these into your garden can help keep scale populations down over time.